spacepy/spacepy/Doc/source/configuration.rst

 omni2_url
   URL containing the OMNI2 data.
-  :py:func:`toolbox.update` will download from the URL.
+  :py:func:`~spacepy.toolbox.update` will download from the URL.
   The default should almost always be acceptable.

 qindenton_url
   URL containing Qin-Denton packaging of OMNI data.
-  :py:func:`toolbox.update` will download from the URL.
+  :py:func:`~spacepy.toolbox.update` will download from the URL.
   The default should almost always be acceptable.

 psddata_url
   URL containing PSD data.
-  :py:func:`toolbox.update` will download from the URL if requested.
+  :py:func:`~spacepy.toolbox.update` will download from the URL if requested.
   The default should almost always be acceptable.